 - El Mexicano Brand Mexican Oregano

-- Features: Organic, sun-dried, and sustainably sourced from Oaxaca, Mexico.
+- Features: Organic, sun-dried, sustainably sourced from Oaxaca, Mexico.

-- Best For: Authentic Mexican cooking and spice lovers who want bold flavor.
+- Best For: Authentic Mexican cooking and bold flavors.

-- Use Case: Ideal for slow-cooked sauces, grilled meats, and homemade salsas.
+- Use Case: Slow-cooked sauces, grilled meats, homemade salsas.

 - Simply Organic Mexican Oregano

-- Use Case: Everyday cooking, meal prep, and spice blends.
+- Use Case: Everyday cooking, meal prep, spice blends.

 Regular Oregano Favorites